-1. As per FGS regulations students must obtain a final course grade of 70% (B-) or higher to pass the course (study carefully the grading scale).
+- 1. As per FGS regulations students must obtain a final course grade of 70% (B-) or higher to pass the course (study carefully the grading scale). - 2.
+To pass the course, a minimum of B- grade is required on the final exam.

-Important Dates (midterm date is tentative):
+Important Dates: